-Birds do not chew or digest food the same way as humans or other familiar mammals, so how do birds eat?
+Birds do not chew or digest food the same way as humans or other familiar mammals do.
 Understanding birds' different digestive organs and their eating process can help birders be more knowledgeable about the best foods for birds and why a healthy diet is important for every bird.

 Bird Eating Behavior

 Observing when and how birds eat is the first step to learning more about their eating habits and digestion.
 Birds are most active foraging in the morning and evening as they refuel after a long night and stock up for the next night, but they will eat at any time of day.
 To understand bird digestion, watch birds eating different foods and observe their behavior before, during, and after a meal.

-- How active are feeding areas at different times of day?
+- How active are feeding areas at different times of the day?

 - Which foods are the most popular and which are least popular?